marcos-sb/it-trivial/README.md

 -----------
 * Download `build` folder and open trivial.html with your favorite browser.
 Edit `questions.xml` to make your own trivial.
-* Navigate to `http://marcos-sb.github.io/it-trivial` to try it online.

 REQUIREMENTS
 ------------